-The reported cases of FRS, in the context of a CNS invasion by VZV, are mostly related to encephalitis, with only one case associated with myelitis.
-VZ myelitis usually presents in more advanced age, as in the case presented by Kleinschmidt-DeMaster et al, wherein 2016 they presented the case of 54-year-old man with a known history of several comorbidities.
-In our case, the patient was apparently healthy before, as he was only known to have high blood pressure and was diagnosed with HIV after the onset of the symptomatology.
+The reported cases of Froin's syndrome, in the context of a CNS invasion by VZV, are mostly related to encephalitis, with only one case associated with myelitis.
+VZV myelitis usually presents in more advanced age, as in the case presented by Kleinschmidt-DeMaster et al., wherein 2016 they presented the case of a 54-year-old man with a known history of several comorbidities.
+In our case, the patient was healthy before, as he was only known to have high blood pressure and was diagnosed with HIV after the onset of the symptomatology.